Listen to this article

 - The Visa officer’s (VO) question for work location should be answered with YOUR HOME ADDRESS/CITY and NOT your employer’s address.

-This address should MATCH the one listed on LCA and H1B application.
+This address should MATCH the one listed on the LCA and H1B application.

 You can have multiple work locations listed in your H1B application.
 People who have traveling jobs do have multiple offices listed in their applications.